entropia/tip-toi-reveng/README.md

  * What are all the header fields?
 (See [wip/Header.md](wip/Header.md))
  * Finish decoding the games.
 (See [wip/games.txt](wip/games.txt))
- * What is the additional script table for.
+ * What is the purpose of the additional script table?
+ * Find a DIY way to print in a TipToi compatible way.

 Other resources in this repository
 ----------------------------------

  * [`oid-decoder.html`](http://htmlpreview.github.io/?https://github.com/entropia/tip-toi-reveng/blob/master/oid-decoder.html) allows you to manually decode an OID image.
- * `scripts/updates.sh` downloads all GME files from the Ravensburger server.
+ * `scripts/updates.sh` downloads all gme files from the Ravensburger server.
- * `gameanalyse.c` and `libtiptoi.c` is an alternative tool to investigate GME files.
-It can also [replace audio files in GME files](Audio/README.md);
+ * `gameanalyse.c` and `libtiptoi.c` is an alternative tool to investigate gme files.
+It can also [replace audio files in gme files](Audio/README.md);
-   compile and run it for diagnostic output,
+   compile and run it for diagnostic output.
  * `Audio/` contains some audio files, such as digits read out.
  * `docs/` collects information about TipToi found elsewhere.
- * `matlab/` contains scripts to analysie GME files in Matlab
+ * `matlab/` contains scripts to analyse gme files in Matlab
- * `wip/` contains notes about the parts of the GME files that we have not fully understood.
+ * `wip/` (work in progess) contains notes about the parts of the gme files that are not fully understood yet.